-I checked our one foundationless Langstroth hive today for the first time this year and saw no sign of the queen.
+I checked one of my hives today for the first time this year and saw no sign of the queen.
 No worker brood of any kind.
 Just a lot of empty cells and plenty of honey on the sides.
-I saw about twenty or thirty open drone brood about to be capped and some older capped drone cells — possibly from a laying worker — but not much else.
+I saw about twenty or thirty open drone brood cells about to be capped and some older capped drone cells, but not much else.
 No fresh day-old eggs.
 No sealed worker brood.
 Nothing.
 Here’s a quick video of some of the broodless frames I found during the inspection (there’s not much to see):

 The bees were not agitated.
 The buzz from the hive seemed almost too calm during the inspection.
 The bees did not scent after I removed a box from the hive during the inspection.
 Usually the box with the queen starts scenting all over the place.
 At least I think so.
 But not this time.